prajaktajagdale/slate/source/index.html.md

 }
 ```

-IDPS offers clients with an option to version items as a means to simplify key rotation.
 The ItemVersion field associated with every versioned item indicates a version number and the date of its creation.
 The IDPS API supports listing of all versions of an item and requesting or deleting a specific version of an item.
 Operations like encrypt and decrypt can be invoked with an explicit key version.

 ### Fields